metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/01-sol-payment.md

+---
+description: "Set the price of the mint in SOL."
+---

+import { Accordion, AccordionItem } from '/src/accordion.jsx';

 # Sol Payment

 The **Sol Payment** guard is used to charge an amount in SOL (lamports) for the mint.
 The funds are transferred to the configured destination address.